Harry Garside: Early life

+Career

 In 2015, Garside won his first of six Australian National Championships.
-In 2018 he competed at the Gold Coast Commonwealth Games where he won the gold medal in the men's 60kg division.
+In 2018 he competed at the 2018 Commonwealth Games where he won the gold medal in the men's 60kg division.

 As of 2021, Garside had won seven Australian national boxing championships.

+After winning Bronze at the 2020 Summer Olympics, Garside turned professional, winning three fights, before returning to amateur boxing, aiming to compete at the 2024 Summer Olympics in Paris.
+He booked his place in the games after winning Gold at the 2023 Pacific Games in Honiara.

+Garside competed in the 63.5kg class at the 2024 Summer Olympics, losing on points in the Round of 16 against Hungarian Richárd Kovács.

 Professional boxing record

 Personal life

-Garside decided he wanted to take up boxing when he was 9 years old.
-This came as a shock to his family as he was not considered to be a boxer.
-He was the youngest of three boys and was closest to his mum.
-He was inspired by the Olympic Spirit from a young age, having photos of Cathy Freeman and Ian Thorpe on his bedroom ceiling to inspire him.